-Now that autumn is well and truly here, nights are noticeably longer and temperatures significantly cooler.
-Here in the UK, the clocks will go back at 2 am on Sunday 27 October plunging us all back into the early morning and early evening darkness which can frankly be a little depressing.
+Once autumn arrives, the nights become noticeably longer and temperatures significantly cooler.
+Here in the UK, the clocks go back in October plunging us all back into the early morning and early evening darkness which can frankly be a little depressing.
 Even more important, then, to cope with approaching stresses of the festive season by creating essential relaxation time for yourself and a great way to do this is to incorporate the principles of Hygge by creating a Hygge bathroom.

 In Meik Wiking’s book “The Little Book Of Hygge“, he defines Hygge thus.